Controlled manipulation of solitons in a recirculating fiber loop using external potentials: Experimental setup and models

 where $A(T, Z)$ is the envelope of the electromagnetic field, $Z$ is the propagation distance, $T$ is the time defined in the reference frame traveling at the group velocity at the carrier frequency. $\beta_2$ and $\gamma$ are the group velocity dispersion (GVD) and the Kerr nonlinearity coefficients respectively. $\alpha_\text{eff}$ is a linear dissipation term that describes the potentially imperfect loss compensation which results in an effective exponential power variation over many roundtrips. $L$ is the total length of the recirculating loop. $\phi(T, Z)$ is the phase modulation applied at distance $Z = nL$ where $n$ is the roundtrip number.
 As explicitly shown in Supplement, Eq. (\ref{eq:NLSE_mf}) derives from an iterative model accounting for the nonlinear light propagation in the loop and the periodic application of discrete recirculating conditions (local losses and phase modulation).
 It is valid provided that the roundtrip-to-roundtrip evolution of the field envelope $A_n$ and the phase modulation $\phi_n$ are small.
 Consequently, the subscript $n$ can be dropped, and the term $\phi(T, Z)/L$ plays the role of an external potential that results from the longitudinal distribution of the phase modulation $\phi(T, Z)$.
 It is noteworthy in this model that, since $\phi$ can now be seen as a continuous function of $T$ and $Z$, the phase modulation applied in a discrete fashion (once per roundtrip) generates a distributed potential landscape.
 We checked numerically that in the range of parameters of all the experiments reported in this work the mean-field and iterative models yield identical results.
 The signal measured in our experiments is proportional to the optical power sampled at each roundtrip which corresponds to $|A(T, Z = nL)|^2$.

-It is possible to write Eq.\,(\ref{eq:NLSE_mf}) in a normalized form which, considering the focusing case (i.e. $\beta_2 < 0$) reads
+It is possible to write Eq.\,(\ref{eq:NLSE_mf}) in a normalized form which, considering the anomalous dispersion regime (i.e. $\beta_2 < 0$) reads

-by introducing the following adimensional variables: $\psi = A/\sqrt{P_0}$; $x = T\sqrt{\gamma P_0/|\beta_2|}$; $t = Z \gamma P_0$; $\epsilon = \alpha_\text{eff}/(2\gamma P_0)$; $V = \phi/(\gamma L P_0)$.
+by introducing the following adimensional variables: $\psi = A/\sqrt{P_0}$; $x = T\sqrt{\gamma P_0/|\beta_2|}$; $t = Z \gamma P_0$; $\epsilon = \alpha_\text{eff}/(2\gamma P_0)$; $V = -\phi/(\gamma L P_0)$.
+Note that within this notation, the physical propagation distance $Z$ (resp. physical time $T$) is replaced by a normalised time $t$ (resp. normalised position $x$).
 Considering that individual NLS solitons behave like particles, maintaining their shape at all positions in space and time, a simplified Hamiltonian description has been proposed in Refs.\,\cite{scharf_soliton_1992, martin_bright_2007, martin_bright_2008}.
 In this model, the interaction among solitons is described by an intersoliton potential that has been introduced in order to match the shift experienced by solitons upon pairwise collisions.
 Considering an initial wavefield consisting of $N$ well-separated single solitons, the initial condition reads:

-Each soliton is characterized by a set of 4 parameters: $\eta_i$, $q_{0i}$, $v_{0i}$, and $\phi_{0i}$, encoding their amplitude, initial position, velocity and phase respectively.
+Each soliton is characterized by a set of 4 parameters: $\eta_i$, $q_{0i}$, $v_{0i}$, and $\phi_{0i}$, encoding its amplitude, initial position, velocity and phase respectively.
 In the particle analogy, the Hamiltonian $H$ for such system reads \cite{scharf_soliton_1992, martin_bright_2007, martin_bright_2008}